-- 23.1 The football season shall consist of a Jamboree in which each school will play two eight minute quarters, and a regular season schedule consisting of one game versus each participating school. - 23.2 Acclimatization Period: Helmets only for the first two days of practice.
+23.1 The football season shall consist of a Jamboree in which each school will play two games of two ten-minute quarters, and a regular season schedule consisting of one game versus each participating school.
+At the end of the regular season, the one seeded team and the two seeded team will play for the Bay County Championship at Tommy Oliver Stadium.

+23.2 Acclimatization Period: Helmets only for the first two days of practice.
 Shoulder pads added on days 3-5.
 Full gear and body contact on day 6.
 Six practice days are required before any player may participate in a contest.
-During the first 5 days of practice arm shields, tackling and blocking dummies, sleds, and other devices can only be used for teaching deliberate body-to-body contact is prohibited. - 23.3 Practice Contact Limitations: Live contact is when players run a drill in game-like situations and is the only time when players are taken to the ground.
+During the first 5 days of practice arm shields, tackling and blocking dummies, sleds, and other devices can only be used for teaching - deliberate body-to-body contact is prohibited.

+23.3 Practice Contact Limitations: Live contact is when players run a drill in game-like situations and is the only time when players are taken to the ground.
 From the 6th day of practice until the week of the first regular season game schools must limit live contact in practices to no more than 40 minutes per day and on no more than 2 consecutive days.
-Starting the week of first regular season contest live contact in practices must be limited to no more than 30 minutes per day, no more than three days per week, on no more than two consecutive days, and 80 min max per week.
-Written practice plans should be prepared in advance by head coach prior to every practice and must be kept on file with the school athletic director for at least 12 months.
-Practice plans shall be made available upon request. - 23.4 All regular season games played at the school sites shall start at 4:00 p.m. unless noted on the schedule. - 23.5 All games will consist of four eight-minute guarters. - 23.7 Rules governing football will be those covered in the
+Starting the week of the first regular season contest live contact in practices must be limited to no more than 30 minutes per day, no more than three days per week, no more than two consecutive days, and 80 min max per week.
+Written practice plans should be prepared in advance by the head coach prior to every practice and must be kept on file with the school athletic director for at least 12 months.
+Practice plans shall be made available upon request.

+23.4 All regular season games played at the school sites shall start at 4:00 p.m. unless noted on the schedule.

+23.5 All games will consist of four ten-minute quarters.

-National Federation of State High School Association.
+23.7 Rules governing football will be those covered in the National Federation of High School Association (NFHS).

-- 23.8 Upon approval of the Principal, each middle school has the option to have three days in May, after track season, to work out in shorts and shirts only.
-These workouts may last for one and half hour each day. - 23.9 If the starting time of a game is delayed, adequate warm-up time must be given to each team.
-The amount of warm-up time will be agreed upon by the host and visiting coaches. - 23.10 Points after touch down will be 1 point for extra point kick or 2 points for running it in. - 23.11 Mercy Rule: There will be a running clock if a team reaches a 30 point lead.
+23.8 Upon approval of the Principal and County Athletic Director, each middle school has the option to have five days in May, after track season, to work out in shorts and shirts only.
+These workouts may last for one and half hours each day.

+23.9 If the starting time of a game is delayed, adequate

+warm-up time must be given to each team.
+The amount of warm-up time will be agreed upon by the host and visiting coaches.

+23.10 Points after touchdown will be 1 point for extra point kick or 2 points for running it in.

+23.11 Mercy Rule: There will be a running clock if a team reaches a 25-point lead after halftime.